COSC3020/theory-vs-practice-morganbugg/README.md

 ## 1.
 - Asymptotic analysis ignores constants to focus on how complexity develops as input size grows.
 While this is helpful, it can leave a lot of information out of analysis and how we understand time or space complexity.
 - Another reason is that different machines are going to run differently.
 Regardless of the performance on a specific machine, factors out of control and not accounted for in this analysis can have an effect on performance on others.
 - Asymptotic analysis also only looks at the impact of input size on complexity.
 This can leave out other factors that might contribute to changes in complexity.
+For example, we ignore lower order factors when lookign at asymptotic complexity.

 ## 2.
 Assuming that the binary search tree is balanced, the time complexity should be O(log(n)).
 If, however, the tree is skewed, the time complexity could be up to O(n).